zjuhaoran/FPFORCOM/README.md

 `output`- The data files saved  in the Jupyter notebook can be found in this folder.

-##  System Requirements

-The notebook is runs in Windows.

 ## Hardware requirements

 Only a standard computer is required.